Rules for installing a chimney

 - It’s an advantage to place the wood burning stove centrally in the house so you’ll get an optimal distribution of heat in the rooms of the house.

-- Choose a place for the chimney that doesn’t go through the load-bearing construction of the house.
-That’ll make the installation more difficult.
+- Choose a place for the chimney that doesn’t go through the load-bearing construction of the house, because it will make the installation more difficult.

 - The wood burning stove can’t be placed on an inflammable surface.